 Support for the Cuban People

 Cuba is a country with considerable diversity in its topography, architecture, art, and people.
-Since December 2014 and the announcement by President Obama that Cuba and the U.S. were entering into a new level of diplomacy, the political front is changing constantly, with 2015 having brought full diplomatic relations between our two countries.
+Since December 2014 and the announcement by President Obama that Cuba and the U.S. were entering into a new level of diplomacy, the political front is changing constantly.
+In 2015, full diplomatic relations had formed between our two countries.
 Unfortunately, the Trump Administration has reversed much of the progress and has imposed additional sanctions affecting the Cuban people.

 Cuba is also changing from within.
-More and more private businesses are being allowed to operate, thus breaking from the long-held Socialistic policies of the last decades.
-From restaurants to private home stays known as Casas Particulares, to art galleries and more, this allows visitors to Cuba the opportunity to enjoy many new benefits as tourists.
-At the same time, the new diplomatic changes, coupled with Cuba’s constantly evolving policies, are creating a Cuba that within a matter of a couple of years may be a very different Cuba from today as more and more tourists visit this island country of eleven million people.
+More and more private businesses are being allowed to operate, breaking from the long-held Socialistic policies of the last decades.
+From restaurants to private home stays known as Casas Particulares, to art galleries and more, this allows visitors the opportunity to enjoy many new benefits as tourists.
+At the same time, the new diplomatic changes along with Cuba’s constantly evolving policies, are creating a Cuba that within a matter of a few years may be a very different Cuba from today as more and more tourists visit this island country of eleven million people.

 At Iconic Journeys Worldwide, we have designed our programs as Support for the Cuban people.